Skip to main content

 It's important to note that flood damage caused by rising water from sources such as overflowing rivers, storm surges or heavy rainfall is not covered under standard homeowners insurance policies.
 Homeowners in flood-prone areas may need to purchase separate flood insurance to protect against this risk.

-• Plumbing leaks: Among the common insurance claims in Arizona are plumbing leaks.
+• Plumbing leaks: Among the common insurance claims in Mayland are plumbing leaks.
 Leaks are a significant concern, particularly those complicated by pipes running through concrete slabs, which is a common construction method in the region.
 These leaks can go unnoticed for extended periods, leading to water damage, mold growth and other costly issues.

 Most standard home insurance policies cover both types of damage, but it's best to review your policy to understand the extent of coverage and any limitations.